Updated: November 17, 2014

 Download the Requirements for Windows Server Application Certification Program for:

 The Microsoft Platform Ready Test Tool (MPR Tool) is designed to help improve compatibility of server applications on Windows Server, hosted by Microsoft Hyper-V or Windows Azure virtual machines.
 The MPR Tool is an automated, wizard-based tool and supports running on the Full Server Shell, Minimal Server Interface, Server Core configurations, and Windows 8.1 64-bit editions.
 This tool can help identify possible compatibility and readiness issues during installation, functionality, and removal of applications.

 Detailed reports of compatibility and system stability test results are generated by the MPR Tool so that further actions can be taken to remediate identified issues.
 Limited waivers may be available after all attempts to remediate failures have been exhausted.
 A waiver request document must be submitted to MPR support.

 Microsoft strongly encourages incorporating the MPR Tool into the software build and test processes, thereby ensuring platform readiness before applications are released to market.
 The MPR Tool is also a recommended tool for IT Pro’s when testing line of business applications and for evaluating server products for their platform compatibility or before making purchasing decisions.

 When running the MPR Tool on Server Core or Minimal Server Interface installations, run the command-line version of the tool, MPRConsole.exe, located in the Program Files folder.

 Download the Microsoft Platform Ready Test Tool for:

 Important Microsoft Partner Network options are available beyond Certification on the Microsoft Platform Ready website.

 Applications that have earned the Windows Server Logo are compatible running on the following editions of Windows Server: Datacenter, Standard, and Essentials.

-Effective March 31, 2013, Windows Server 2008 R2 test submissions are no longer being accepted for Microsoft Partner Network (MPN) Competencies, Works with Logo, or Certified for Windows Server Logo.
+Effective August 1, 2014, Windows Server 2012 test submissions are no longer being accepted for either Microsoft Partner Network (MPN) Competencies or Certified for Windows Server Logo.
 Windows Server 2012 R2 is currently the preferred platform for Certified for Windows Server Logo.